99cloud/fastasync/README.rst

 that you can visualize.

 Worker
-    Mode optionally provides a worker that you can use to start the program, with support for logging, blocking detection, remote debugging and more.
+    FastAsync optionally provides a worker that you can use to start the program, with support for logging, blocking detection, remote debugging and more.

     To start a worker add this to your program::

         if __name__ == '__main__':
-            from mode import Worker
+            from fastasync import Worker
             Worker(Service(), loglevel="info").execute_from_commandline()

     Then execute your program to start the worker: